 A Growing Threat

 MDR-TB, multidrug-resistant TB, is defined by resistance to the two most commonly used drugs in the current four-drug (or first-line) regimen, isoniazid and rifampin.
 It is the result of interrupted, erratic, or inadequate TB therapy, and its spread is undermining efforts to control the global TB epidemic.
 Drug-resistant TB develops when the long, complex, decades-old TB drug regimen is improperly administered, or when people with TB stop taking their medicines before the disease has been fully eradicated from their body.
 Once a drug-resistant strain has developed, it can be transmitted directly to others just like drug-susceptible TB.
-There are nearly a half million cases of drug-resistant TB each year.
+There are over half a million cases of drug-resistant TB each year.
 MDR-TB is such a global health threat because the medicines are very expensive, take years to work, and ultimately inadequate to stop the disease and its spread.

 Antimicrobial resistance is dangerous in all its forms, however, MDR-TB yields a global threat to health and economic development.
 A recent report from a UK parliamentary group stated over the next 35 years, multidrug-resistant tuberculosis will kill 75 million people and could cost the global economy a cumulative $16.7 trillion — the equivalent of the European Union’s annual output.